rikschennink/conditioner/README.md

 Introduction
 --------------------------------

 ConditionerJS is a JavaScript Module Loader based on RequireJS.
-ConditionerJS allows you to define conditions under which your JavaScript modules are allowed to be loaded and than takes care of loading them at the right moment.
+ConditionerJS allows you to define conditions under which your JavaScript modules are allowed to be loaded and then takes care of loading them at the right moment.

 Suppose you have a Google Maps module which transforms an anchor to a full blown Google Map.
 It would make sense to only activate the maps module if there's enough real estate on the screen to render a decent sized map.
 And to save a request and some bits and bytes you might only want to start loading the map once the map container becomes visible to the user.